-du set to leap into the Future AI economy at GITEX Global 2024, adding transformation to tomorrow with integrated solutions
+Du Set To Leap Into The Future AI Economy At GITEX Global 2024, Adding Transformation To Tomorrow With Integrated Solutions

+du's participation highlights include showcases in connectivity, infrastructure, and ICT, in line with its commitment to enhancing the UAE's digital frameworks.

+Aligning with its theme, 'Global collaboration to forge the future AI economy,' du showcases its efforts in fostering international partnerships to build a strong AI-driven Economy in the UAE.

-(MENAFN- mslgroup) du, the leading Telecom and Digital Services Provider, today announced its participation at GITEX GLOBAL 2024.
-Under the forward-thinking theme, “Global collaboration to forge the future AI economy,” du is set to unveil its latest contributions to an intelligent, connected world from October 14 to 18th, at the Saeed Government Hall in Dubai World Trade Centre. du's showcases are set to elevate technology across sectors by integrating cutting-edge advancements such as 5G, AI, IoT, ML, and Robotics, embodying its theme: "Add transformation to tomorrow.
-With integrated Solutions."
+Dubai, UAE, October 12, 2024 : du, the leading Telecom and Digital Services Provider, today announced its participation at GITEX GLOBAL 2024.
+Under the forward-thinking theme,“Global collaboration to forge the future AI economy,” du is set to unveil its latest contributions to an intelligent, connected world from October 14 to 18th, at the Saeed Government Hall in Dubai World Trade Centre. du's showcases are set to elevate technology across sectors by integrating cutting-edge advancements such as 5G, AI, IoT, ML, and Robotics, embodying its theme: 'Add transformation to tomorrow.
+With integrated Solutions.'

 This year, du is dedicated to illuminating its role as a digital enabler, through the unveiling of its expanded portfolio of products and services: du Business, du Tech, and du Infra.
 These offerings are meticulously designed to empower key government entities and businesses, propelling them towards a simplified yet impactful digital transformation journey.